Rendezvous (1935 film): Critical response

 At the time it was released, The New York Times film critic Andre Sennwald wrote: "With Mr. Powell at his debonair best, Rendezvous emerges as a lively and amusing melodrama", although he referred to Russell as "Metro-Goldwyn-Mayer's second-string Myrna Loy."
-Variety said: "The comedy is cleverly worked into the action and becomes a part of it instead of an interpolation, and herein lies its success.
+Variety wrote: "The comedy is cleverly worked into the action and becomes a part of it instead of an interpolation, and herein lies its success.
 Interest is never diverted from the thread of the story.
 Powell is at ease as the nonchalant decoder who can face danger with a grin and teams perfectly with Russell.
 She has both looks and intelligence, playing the willful girl with delightful spirit."

 Adaptations

 In 1942, the story was updated to World War II and filmed as Pacific Rendezvous with Lee Bowman and Jean Rogers in the Powell and Russell roles.
 Yardley's book was not credited as a source, nor were adapters Bella and Sam Spewack, but the two original screenwriters, P.J.
 Wolfson and George Oppenheimer, were given credit for the remake's screenplay.